 “My baby weighed 3.12kg, yet I gained 12kg.
 Where was the rest of that weight at?”

 “I’m 5 months pregnant and so far I’ve gained 3kg.
-My doctor doesn’t seem to think that’s a problem, but my sister in-law is pregnant too.
+My doctor doesn’t seem to think that’s a problem, but my sister-in-law is pregnant too.
 She’s 8 months pregnant and has already gained 10kg.
 Why is there such a big difference?”

 How much weight should you gain?

 Good question – one with more than one correct answer.
-The amount of weight you gain depends on a) a single baby or multiples birth b) your pre-pregnancy weight and your BMI (body mass index).
+The amount of weight you gain depends on a) a single baby or multiple birth b) your pre-pregnancy weight and your BMI (body mass index).

 Once you have determined your BMI, use the following chart to help you determine what your pregnancy weight gain should be.

 - A BMI of 18.5 to 24.9: weight gain should be 11 t0 16 kg